 Rail will be the most convenient way to travel to this venue, with Leamington Spa Station located close by.
-TfWM have also confirmed P&W provision for this venue.
+TfWM is also working with partners to identify potential for P&W provision.

 Figure 21: Transport Plan for the Victoria Park